Serialization

 In order to be able to add any field to a module without requiring it to be (de)serializable, we decouple the module type from its state.
 We create a new type for each module that only contains the parameters that need to be saved.
 To generate that type automatically, the user must either declare which field is a parameter or a constant, or we assume that each field implements the module trait.

 The second solution was chosen as it simplifies the code generation and reduces the size of the user API.
-This means that the Module trait should be implemented by primitives types.
+This means that the Module trait should be implemented by primitive types.
 The following diagrams highlight the main types and traits used in the solution.

 Module Serialization Types